asfakianos/csgo-demos/README.md

   * The class now parses the team names and map name from a properly generated `.out` file.
 * **Jun 26** Edited how metadata was generated (now in [app.js](js/app.js)) and added (readded?) the maps folder, now using CSGO's naming conventions (de_\*)
   * When creating [app.js](app.js), I found code from a different demo-based app that normalized locations in a demo to a given scale.
 In this case, I'm trying to normalize to a 100x100 scale (which is very easy to change later on).
 It seems, however, that the normalization fits perfectly for *de_mirage* and isn't meant for other maps.
 I'm going to stretch the extents to fit, which will hopefully allow me to develop a scale for later usage.
+* **Jul 7** Moved to Django for the web framework.
+Will eventually containerize the Django app and the NodeJS module separately.
+Currently working towards making a base site.